-The degrees for which candidates may be recommended to the Corporation shall be Bachelor of Science (S.B.), Master of Science (S.M.), Master of Architecture (M.Arch.), Master in City Planning (M.C.P.), Chemical Engineer (Chem.E.), Civil Engineer (C.E.), Electrical Engineer (E.E.), Engineer in Aeronautics and Astronautics (E.A.A.), Environmental Engineer (Env.E.), Materials Engineer (Mat.E.), Mechanical Engineer (Mech.E.), Metallurgical Engineer (Met.E.), Naval Engineer (Nav.E.), Nuclear Engineer (Nucl.E.), Ocean Engineer (Ocean E.), Doctor of Philosophy (Ph.D.), and Doctor of Science (Sc.D.).
+2.81 The degrees for which candidates may be recommended to the Corporation shall be Bachelor of Science (S.B.), Master of Science (S.M.), Master of Engineering (M.Eng.), Master of Architecture (M.Arch.), Master in City Planning (M.C.P.), Chemical Engineer (Chem.E.), Civil Engineer (C.E.), Electrical Engineer (E.E.), Engineer in Aeronautics and Astronautics (E.A.A.), Engineer in Computer Science (E.C.S.), Environmental Engineer (Env.E.), Materials Engineer (Mat.E.), Mechanical Engineer (Mech.E.), Metallurgical Engineer (Met.E.), Naval Engineer (Nav.E.), Nuclear Engineer (Nucl.E.), Ocean Engineer (Ocean E.), Doctor of Philosophy (Ph.D.), and Doctor of Science (Sc.D.).

-The graduate degrees of Engineer and Doctor may be awarded jointly with the Woods Hole Oceanographic Institution.
+The graduate degrees of Engineer, Master of Science, and Doctor may be awarded jointly with the Woods Hole Oceanographic Institution.

-The Provost, the Chairman of the Faculty, and either the Chairman of the Committee on Academic Performance (in the case of S.B. degrees) or the Dean of the Graduate School (in the case of graduate degrees) together may add names to the Commencement degree list that had been recommended by the Faculty to the Corporation, for the purpose of accommodating late recognition of degree requirements that had been completed by the established deadlines.
-If the September or February Faculty Meeting is cancelled, the officers, acting on behalf of the Faculty, are authorized to recommend degree candidates to the Corporation upon recommendation of the relevant Faculty Committees.
+The Officers of the Faculty are authorized to receive the recommendations of the Committee on Academic Performance and the Committee on Graduate School Policy for the awarding of degrees and to forward the recommendations to the Corporation on behalf of the Faculty.
+The Officers are expected to bring unusual or disputed recommendations to the Faculty for resolution.
+The number of degrees awarded at each level shall be reported to the Faculty at the next regular meeting.
+The Provost, the Chair of the Faculty, and either the Chair of the Committee on Academic Performance (in the case of S.B. degrees) or the Dean of the Graduate School (in the case of graduate degrees) together may add names to the Commencement degree list that had been recommended by the Faculty to the Corporation, for the purpose of accommodating late recognition of degree requirements that had been completed by the established deadlines.